meimanhulu/web-service-tests/README.md

 # How to Run Tests
-Open the project in Katalon Studio
+# 1 Open the project in Katalon Studio

-Create a Test Suite:

-Right-click Test Suites > New > Test Suite

-Name it (e.g., TS_API_Validation)

-Add Test Cases:

-Drag TC_5DayWeatherForecast and TC_AirPollutionForecast into the suite
+# 2 Add Test Cases to the Test Suite > Drag TC_5DayWeatherForecast and TC_AirPollutionForecast into the suite

-Run the suite:

-Click the green "Run" button
+# 3 Run the suite > Click the green "Run" button

-Select browser (irrelevant for API tests, but required by Katalon)

 # How to Get Reports
 Go to Reports tab